Evil All Along

-- Blackbeard from One Piece encourages Luffy to continue to pursue his dreams after he is mocked by another pirate crew.
+- In the Jaya arc, Blackbeard encourages Luffy to continue to pursue his dreams after he is mocked by another pirate crew.
 This guy would go on to defeat Luffy's elder brother Ace and hand him over to the World Government.
 When his and Luffy's goals cross over in Impel Down, he gloats about this in his face, provoking a small fight.

 - Panty & Stocking with Garterbelt: In the last minutes of the final episode, we find out that Stocking is actually a demon.